OTD7001: Inter-Professional Approach to Health

 Health and Wellness Track

-- Health Promotion in Groups, Communities & Populations: This course is designed to provide student with concepts of community health and health promotion, as well as population prevention strategies.
+This intensive/on-campus course is designed to provide student with concepts of community health and health promotion, as well as population prevention strategies.
 Integration of epidemiological research with principles of collaboration, building partnerships, life style strategies. and coalition development will be covered.
 Specific needs of certain groups or communities particularly those with disabilities or chronic illnesses who occupational therapists treat will be discussed.
 There will be site-visiting of several unique health and wellness enhancing settings for people with disabilities such as museums, a breastfeeding resource center (women's health), playgrounds and community centers.
-(Intensive/On-Campus)

-- Innovative Occupational Therapy Health and Wellness Practices: This class is designed to explore contemporary health and wellness opportunities and envision future possibilities for Occupational Therapists (OT) brought about changes in the health care funding landscape and society.
+This intensive/on-campus class is designed to explore contemporary health and wellness opportunities and envision future possibilities for Occupational Therapists (OT) brought about changes in the health care funding landscape and society.
 Some of the topics will explore occupational therapy opportunities in primary care, defining the OT role in self-management of chronic conditions, ergonomics advances, innovative community accessibility initiatives for children and families, transitional service and support for people with developmental disabilities or aging in place, and technology.
-This on-campus intensive course has taken students to an innovative interdisciplinary primary care site, a rehabilitation center with advanced robotics, cutting edge accessible museums/planning playgrounds for children/families with disabilities, and progressive community services for young adults with disabilities.
+This course has taken students to an innovative interdisciplinary primary care site, a rehabilitation center with advanced robotics, cutting edge accessible museums/planning playgrounds for children/families with disabilities, and progressive community services for young adults with disabilities.